lilyosah/tech-knowledgebase/Software-Engineering/Testing.md

 : write tests first, for the code you want to have
 📝 There's no actual evidence that writing tests before is better ==Red-Green-Refactor:== The basic TDD workflow:
-1. Write a test for one aspect of the behavior you want your code to have
+1. Write a test for one aspect of the behavior you want your code to have (CYWYH)
 2. **Red:** Run the test to verify it fails
 3. **Green:** Write the most simple code that causes this test to pass without breaking existing tests
 4. **Refactor:** Look for opportunities to refactor your code or your tests